process-analytics/bpmn-visualization-examples/README.md

 - [Custom fonts](examples/custom-bpmn-theme/custom-fonts/README.md) - custom defaults, specific to BPMN element types
 - [Hacktoberfest themes](examples/custom-bpmn-theme/hacktoberfest-diagram/README.md) - special Hacktoberfest diagram with Hacktoberfest colors

-### Custom navigation examples

-- [Open a call activity from a main BPMN Diagram on a modal](examples/custom-navigation/call-activity-with-modal-on-mouse-over/README.md) - interact with a diagram to open the details of a Call Activity on a modal
-- [Open a call activity from a main BPMN Diagram on a tab (of the page)](examples/custom-navigation/call-activity-with-tabs-on-click/README.md) - interact with a diagram to open the details of a Call Activity in a tab (of the page)
-- [Open a call activity from a main BPMN Diagram on the same container](examples/custom-navigation/call-activity-with-reload-on-dblclick/README.md) - interact with a diagram to load the details of a Call Activity in the same container

 ### Custom animation examples

 - [Growing Sequence Flow](examples/custom-animation/growing-sequence-flow/README.md) - add custom growing animation on a Sequence Flow